Giskard-AI/giskard-hub/script-docs/cli/guide/manage-datasets.rst

         hub = HubClient(api_key=..., hub_url=...)

-You can now use the ``hub`` client to control the LLM Hub!
+You can now use the ``hub`` client to control the Giskard Hub!
 Let's start by creating a fresh project.

 Prepare the dataset